 COMPARATIVE EFFECT OF SUNN HEMP WITH FARMYARD MANURE AND INORGANIC FERTILIZER LEVELS ON COTTON YIELD IN TITANIUM-MINED RECONSTITUTED SOILS IN KWALE COUNTY, KENYA.

+RESPONSE OF COTTON (Gossypium hirsutum L) TO FERTILIZATION IN TITANIUM-MINED RECONSTITUTED SOILS , KENYA.

 ABSTRACT

 Cotton has over the years contributed significantly to the agricultural sector of Kenya, directly supporting the living standards of the smallholder farmer and has played a key role as a primary raw material input for the textiles industry of the country.
 However, an alarming decline in cotton yields within recent years hangs over the viability of rural incomes and sustainability of the entire agro-industrial complex.
-A field experiment was established during the May-August, 2022 and Sep-Dec 2023 at Base titanium company, Kwale County.
-The experiment was aimed at investigating the comparative effects of sunn hemp with farmyard manure and inorganic fertilizer levels on selected soil properties, growth, yield and quality of cotton in titanium mined and reconstituted soils.
+A field experiment was established during the May-August, 2022 and September-December 2023 at Base Titanium Company, Kwale County.
+The experiment was aimed at investigating the comparative effects of sunn hemp (Crotalaria juncea) with farmyard manure and inorganic fertilizer levels on selected soil properties, growth, yield and quality of cotton in titanium mined and reconstituted soils.
 The experiment was carried out in a Randomized Complete Block Design (RCBD) replicated three times.
 The treatments were: 1.
 Cotton with no amendment (control), designated as T1; 2.
 Cotton with sunnhemp (SH) only, designated as T2; 3.
 Cotton with 7.5 tons farm yard manure only, designated as T3; 4.
 Cotton with 7.5 tons farmyard manure and sunn hemp only, designated as T4; 5.
 Cotton with 15 tons farmyard manure only, designated as T5; 6.
 Cotton with 15 tons farmyard manure and sunn hemp only, designated as T6; 7.
 Cotton with 100 kg NPK fertilizer only, designated as T7; 8.
 Cotton with 100 kg NPK fertilizer and sunn hemp only, designated as T8; 9.
 Cotton with 200 kg NPK fertilizer only, designated as T9; 10.
 Cotton with 200kg NPK fertilizer and sunn hemp only, designated as T10.
 This gave a total of 10 treatments since they were replicated three time the total plots were 30 plots for the trial.
 The plot size with be 4m x 4m.
 The trials were carried out on four sites, site one was unmined or undisturbed soils, second site ws mined area covered with top soil, third site mined area covered with reconstituted mix no top soil and fourth sites is mined area with reconstituted mix covered with top soil.
 Each trial had 30 plots and the whole experiment had a total of 120 plots.
 Data collected included: Initial soil properties, cotton yield parameters such as yield per plant, boll traits, such as boll weight, number of seeds per boll, seed weight, percent seed weight, lint weight, percent lint weight, and lint-seed ratio.
 Results indicated that cotton with 200 kg NPK and sunn hemp significantly enhanced number of bolls (77.3%), lint weight (86.6%) and yield by 72% compared to control.
 The study's findings indicate that specific soil management practices and amendments, such as incorporating green manure like sunn hemp with farmyard manure and inorganic fertilizer, significantly improve cotton yield.
 To enhance cotton yield in titanium-mined regions, farmers should implement integrated nutrient management (INM) practices that combine sunn hemp with farmyard manure (FYM), and inorganic fertilizers.
 Additionally, long-term, site-specific research is recommended to refine input ratios, timing, and application methods across diverse agro-ecological zones, supported by continuous monitoring of soil health and cotton yield to guide sustainable reclamation strategies.

 Keywords: Cotton, yield, green manure, sunn hemp, organic amendments and site-specific.